 First, the single operation of the in-car infotainment system cannot be exceeded 3 secondsThe in-car infotainment system is different from the terminal system.
 While driving, the user's 95 percent of attention lies in focusing on the driving behavior, and the user can only extract about 5 percent of attention and time to control the system.
 Therefore, the functional logic of the system is determined, and the information layout must be presented in the best way in a limited time.

 If the user fails to complete the operation within this time limit, the user may give up and start again.
 Either the user spends more time and attention, but the risk of driving increases exponentially.

-Secondly, the in car infotainment system needs a highly aggregation of information and functions
+Secondly, the in-car infotainment system needs a high aggregation of information and functions

 In the special operation environment mentioned in the first point, we can't use the traditional design thinking of mobile terminal to the vehicle's interface and function -- because users have to touch all possible function entrances at a time, the layout of information must be visible at a glance in a very short time.